 While the Winter O' Series consists of eight events, each meet is a stand-alone event.
 You don't need to pre-register and you don't have to commit yourself to attending every event of the season.
 Just show up when you want and participate, even for the Championship.
 However, preregistering does help the meet run better, so we reward that planning on your part with a discount at each meet registered online (http://register.cascadeoc.org) and a free meet if you preregister for the whole season.

 If you run Long Advanced as an individual at any regular season Winter O' Series event, you automatically earn points towards your season score.
 Points are based on your order of finish, and men and women are scored separately (but compete on the same course).
 At the end of the regular season, which consists of seven races, your best four scores are combined to arrive at your season score.
 The three men and three women who finish with the highest season scores receive awards!

 For the Winter Orienteering Series, regular season points are awarded as follows:

 - 1st Place: 100 points

 - 6th Place: 88 points, and so on.

 The Winter O' Series Championship event is held in conjunction with the Washington Interscholastic Orienteering League Championships in February.
 This is a winner-take-all race where regular season results don't matter!
-Just run Course 7 as an individual and you're eligible to win the Series Championship!
+Just run Long Advanced as an individual and you're eligible to win the Series Championship!